-Benefit in Kind may arise in certain circumstances, e.g. where some professional fees are
+Benefit in Kind may arise in certain circumstances, such as where some professional fees are paid by the employer.

 Factors that can have an impact on the gender pay gap

 As mentioned, this report does not look at equal pay.
 Every employee, regardless of gender is paid equally for work that is the same or similar or for work of equal value.
 However, differences between what employees are paid can be impacted by a number of complex factors including: